 Check in, Backpack off, wander I go!

-I was already mesmerized by the forts and the sunset view upon alighting at Pile bus stop.
+I was already mesmerised by the forts and the sunset view upon alighting at Pile bus stop.
 It’s beautiful, just beautiful.

 Nightfall at Dubrovnik Old Town